inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 -----

-Several network problems manifest themselves as excessive packet drops, for example poor connectivity, congestion, or misconfiguration.
+Several network problems manifest themselves as excessive packet drops, for example, poor connectivity, congestion, or misconfiguration.
-Visualizing packet drops helps identifying such problems in simulations, thereby reducing time spent on debugging and analysis.
+Visualizing packet drops helps to identify such problems in simulations, thereby reducing time spent on debugging and analysis.
 Poor connectivity in a wireless network can cause senders to drop unacknowledged packets after the retry limit is exceeded.
 Congestion can cause queues to